laurenchen0631/English-Learning/category/common_phrase.md

 	- The fight on the basketball court turned into a free-for-all.
 - from scratch 從頭開始/從零開始 = from the beginning, without using anything that already exists
 	- Ben built the shed from scratch.
+- from the ground up 從頭開始
+	- Ray Kroc started from the ground up with a little hamburger shop for people who wanted something to eat fast.
+Then he had an idea: lease his fast food system out to others.
+The result was thousands of McDonald's restaurants selling burgers around the globe.
 - in a hurry 迅速/匆忙
 	- She dressed in a hurry.
 	- He was in a hurry to leave.